MLeidel/GptGUI/README.md

 Don't forget to reboot.

 ### The second option is to edit the gptgui.ini file

 The gptgui.ini file is in the gptgui (application's) directory.
 With notepad (for Windows) or any plain text editor of your choice, open the file and on the third line type:

 gptkey=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

-Except use your own key.
-It's the same procedure on any system.
+using you own key.
+It's the same procedure on any Linux or Mac system.

 So you have two options to set up the account KEY from Gpt.